Jellopys/EndlessRunner/README.md

 # EndlessRunner

-This is an endless runner game where you dodge the boxes coming at you and gain points each second.
+This is an endless runner game where you dodge the boxes coming at you and gain points each second you stay alive.
+You have three lives.
+If you get hit, you become invulnerable for 3 sec.

 # Part 1
 I used object pooling to place out the obstacles and sections of the game.
 I have an "ObjectPoolManager.cpp" that contains "ObjectPoolComponent.cpp" Components that contains the object pooling and spawning.